 Create Vault button in the top right corner.

-Every vault has a name and an admin password.
+Every vault has a name and optionally a description.

 Fill out the form and continue the process by clicking the